telerik/document-processing-docs/libraries/radspreadprocessing/features/comments.md

 ### Removing Comments

-To remove a comment specify the comment instance, which can be obtained from the CommentsCollection.
+To remove a comment, you should specify the comment instance.
+This instance can be obtained from the __CommentCollection__.

 #### __[C#] Example 2: Remove comment__